‘SI’ Model Haley Kalil Flaunts Some Serious Skin In Racy Bodysuit While Sitting On A Kitchen Countertop

 In addition, the bodysuit sits high on the former Miss Minnesota’s frame, helping accentuate her hourglass figure, particularly her wide hips contrasted with her tiny waist.
 In this snapshot, Kalil is looking at a point off-camera with a fierce gaze and powerful eyebrows, while having her lips parted.

 In the second photo of the series, the model is captured from behind as she sits on a kitchen countertop, which puts her booty right at the center of the snap.
-Kalil has her feet resting on counter’s side doors as she leans forward into a pose that further accentuates her backside.
+Kalil has her feet resting on the counter’s side doors as she leans forward into a pose that further accentuates her backside.
 In this snap, the model has her eyes closed and lips slightly parted in a seductive way.

 In both shots, Kalil is wearing her red hair in a middle part and down in perfectly straight strands that cascade over her shoulders and onto her chest and back.

-The post, which Kalil shared with her 220,000 Instagram followers, garnered more than 26,000 likes and over 330 comments within a day of having been posted — at the time of this writing.
+The post, which Kalil shared with her 220,000 Instagram followers, garnered more than 26,000 likes and over 330 comments within a day of having been posted, as of the time of this writing.
 Users of the social media platform took to the comments section to praise the swimsuit’s perfect physique, as well as to engage with her humorous caption.

 “But it sure is a beautiful decoration,” one user wrote, referencing Kalil’s joke about the counter not passing safety inspection.